microsoft/qsharp/katas/content/multi_qubit_systems/index.md

     "title": "Multi-Qubit Systems in Q#"
 })

 This demo shows you how to allocate multiple qubits in Q# and examine their joint state.
-It uses single-qubit gates for manipulating the individual qubit states - if you need a refresher on them, please review the single-qubit gates Kata.
+It uses single-qubit gates for manipulating the individual qubit states - if you need a refresher on them, please review the single-qubit gates kata.

 These demos use the function `DumpMachine` to print the state of the quantum simulator.
-If you aren't familiar with the output of this function for single qubits, you should revisit the qubit Kata.
+If you aren't familiar with the output of this function for single qubits, you should revisit the qubit kata.
 When printing the state of multi-qubit systems, this function outputs the same information for each multi-qubit basis state.
-The qubit Kata explains how `DumpMachine` works for multiple qubits in more detail.
+The qubit kata explains how `DumpMachine` works for multiple qubits in more detail.

 @[example]({"id": "multiqubit_system", "codePath": "./examples/MultiQubitSystems.qs"})